microlinkhq/browserless/README.md

 ### .destroyContext

-It will destroy the current browser context
+It will destroy the current browser context.

 ```js
 const browserless = await browserlessFactory.createContext({ retry: 0 })